Golf groove sharpeners are a type of tool that straddles the fine line between gimmick and genuine performance improvement device.

 There are also limitations on how sharp grooves can be on any clubs with a loft greater than 25 degrees.

 Most clubs manufactured by big brands will meet all of these standards, so tinkering with groove sharpness of newly-purchased clubs could well put them over the edge.

 We recommend only considering groove sharpening to return an older club to a previous standard – not trying to ‘pimp out’ a fresh set for the ultimate advantage.

 Do golf groove sharpeners affect spin rate?

-PGA professional and YouTube golfing royalty Rick Shiels performed an experiment to answer this question, using a golf groove sharpener to revamp an old 7-iron and 56-degree wedge.
+PGA professional and YouTube golfing royalty Rick Shiels performed an experiment to answer this question (see the video above), using a golf groove sharpener to revamp an old 7-iron and 56-degree wedge.

 Prior to sharpening, the 7-iron was achieving around 6200 rpm of spin.
 This jumped considerably to 6800 rpm of spin post sharpening.